 The Bible does not give any explicit teaching on whether pets/animals have “souls” or whether pets/animals will be in heaven.
 However, we can use general biblical principles to develop some clarity on the subject.
 The Bible states that both man (Genesis 2:7) and animals (Genesis 1:30; 6:17; 7:15, 22) have the “breath of life”; that is, both man and animals are living beings.
 The primary difference between human beings and animals is that humanity is made in the image and likeness of God (Genesis 1:26-27), while animals are not.
-Being made in the image and likeness of God means that human beings are like God, capable of spirituality, with mind, emotion, and will, and they have a part of their being that continues after death.
+Being made in the image and likeness of God means that human beings are like God in some ways; they are capable of spirituality; they have a mind, emotion, and will; and part of their being continues after death.
 If pets/animals do have a “soul” or immaterial aspect, it must therefore be of a different and lesser “quality.”
 This difference possibly means that pet/animal “souls” do not continue in existence after death.